- codeine phosphate

 Co-codamol is not recommended in adolescents over 12 years of age with breathing problems for the treatment of colds

-If you are not sure if any of the above applies to you, talk to your doctor or pharmacist before taking this medicine.
+If you are not sure if any of the above apply to you, talk to your doctor or pharmacist before taking this medicine.

 Other medicines and co-codamol